INTO-CPS-Association/plant-controller/pt/green_house_3/WAVESHARE_RELAY.md

-# Relays for Greenhouses
+# Waveshare Relay for Greenhouses

 The GPIO pin layout has changed in
 [RPi 5](https://www.sunfounder.com/blogs/news/comprehensive-guide-to-the-pin-diagram-of-raspberry-pi-5-understanding-gpio-pins-and-their-functions).
 Only
 [gpiozero](https://gpiozero.readthedocs.io/en/stable/recipes.html) package.
-works correctly with RPi 5.
+works correctly with RPi 5 and also with older RPi models.

 ## Waveshare 3-Relay HAT